Willie Jeffries: Awards and honors

 On May 5, 1988, the Governor of South Carolina Carroll Campbell presented Jeffries with the Order of the Palmetto.
 This is the highest civilian honor in the state of South Carolina and is awarded to those citizens who make achievements of statewide impact.

 Jeffries was awarded the companion honor of the Order of the Silver Crescent by Governor Jim Hodges on October 13, 2001.
 This is awarded to those who make community or professional accomplishments of local significance.

 On June 20, 2009, Jeffries was inducted into the Wichita Sports Hall of Fame for his color barrier breaking run as head coach of Wichita State.

 Jeffries was inducted into the College Football Hall of Fame in the enshrinement ceremonies in South Bend, Indiana on July 16–17, 2010.

 The South Carolina State Board of Trustees voted to name the football field in Oliver C. Dawson Stadium after Jeffries.
 Willie E. Jeffries Field was unveiled during halftime of the November 5, 2010 Howard at South Carolina State football game.
 The halftime festivities included an NFF Hall of Fame On-Campus Salute sponsored by The National Football Foundation & College Hall of Fame.
-NFF representative Hillary Jeffries (no relation) presented Coach Jeffries with a plaque as part of Willie Jeffries day in Orangeburg, SC.
+NFF representative Hillary Jeffries (no relation) presented Coach Jeffries with a plaque as part of Willie Jeffries day in Orangeburg.